Of Epidemic Proportions, Expanded Edition 2019 (January 2, 2019)

-Margaret A. Hamburg, MD, Past Commissioner of the Food and Drug Administration (FDA) and President of the American Academy of the Advancement of Science (AAAS)
+Margaret A. Hamburg, MD, Past Commissioner of the Food and Drug Administration (FDA) and President of the American Association for the Advancement of Science (AAAS)

 “Of Epidemic Proportions: The Art and Science of Obesity is a remarkable work—visually and intellectually very compelling, the type of work that begs to be looked at.
 I am delighted to place it on display in the Oskar Diethelm Library, where scholars, practitioners, and historians will be able to peruse it.”

 George J. Makari, MD, Professor of Psychiatry and Director of the De Witt Wallace Institute for the History of Psychiatry at Weill Cornell Medicine and author of Soul Machine: The Invention of the Modern Mind

 “This lavishly illustrated and beautifully written book brings new insights into the complex areas of eating, weight management and obesity.
 Dr. Karasu blends extensive knowledge of psychiatry, the humanities, and mind/body interactions to bring a fresh and most welcomed perspective to the multiple inluences that interact in the complex area of obesity…”

 James M. Rippe, MD, the Founder and Director of the Rippe Lifestyle Institute and Editor-in-Chief, American Journal of Lifestyle Medicine and author, Lifestyle Medicine, 3rd edition